StefMa/Upgrade-Go-Action/README.md

 ## Example

-A fully working example can bn seen below.
+A fully working example can be seen below.
 It make sense to run this Action periodically to check for new Go versions.

 ```yml